The Complete Guide to Probiotics

 • Communicating with and modulating your immune system

-The American Gastroenterological Association explains that probiotics aren't just visitors passing through—they actively interact with your body's cells and existing microbiota, creating a dynamic relationship that influences numerous aspects of health.
+The American Gastroenterological Association explains that premium probiotics aren't just visitors passing through—they actively interact with your body's cells and existing microbiota, creating a dynamic relationship that influences numerous aspects of health.

 The Microbiome Connection

 The human microbiome—the collection of all microorganisms living in and on your body—contains trillions of bacteria, outnumbering your human cells by about 10 to 1.
-Research from the Human Microbiome Project reveals that these microbes contain over 100 times more genes than the human genome, giving them immense potential to influence our health.
+Research from the Human Microbiome Project reveals that these microbes contain over 100 times more genes than the human genome, giving them immense potential to influence our overall wellness.

 "The microbiome should be considered a newly discovered organ with as much metabolic capacity as the liver," notes Dr. Michael Schmidt, Professor of Microbiology and Immunology at the Medical University of South Carolina.

-7 Science-Backed Benefits of Probiotics
+7 Science-Backed Benefits of Premium Probiotics

 1. Improved Digestive Health